osmfoundation/donation-drive/_posts/2014-11-03-hardware-details.md

 Serving aerial imagery is also about good disk performance, same as serving tiles but the aerial imagery tiles tend to be quite large and not rendered as often.
-Reprojecting and slicing up aerial imagery can be quite CPU intensive though, so the specification for an aerial imagery server looks a lot like that of a tile server but with more, slower disk --- 128GB RAM, a couple of low-voltage E5-2650Ls and 6 4TB SAS3 disks.
+Reprojecting and slicing up aerial imagery can be CPU intensive though, so the specification for an aerial imagery server looks a lot like that of a tile server but with more, slower disk --- 128GB RAM, a couple of low-voltage E5-2650Ls and 6 4TB SAS3 disks.